 - Smart manufacturing & automation with industry 4.0

 - Computer science & lifecycle management for engineers

 - Virtual Engineering (from CAD Systems to CAx)

 - Operations Research: Integer/ linear/ nonlinear/ dynamic programming & finding near-optimal solutions

 The content of the Master Program is divided into 10 modules:

 5 Management Modules presents broader knowledge in management know-how and 5 Engineering Modules provides deeper knowledge in technological topics.

-- Participants without experience in the field of probability have to take part in the Crash Course “Probability and Statistics” taking place from November 8 to November 9, 2019.
+- Participants without experience in the field of probability have to take part in Crash Courses.

 We highly recommend all applicants to participate in the courses to update the technical knowledge, as it might be the crucial factor for a successful degree at HECTOR School.